alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 ### :pencil2: Your neighbors home directory

-By default, believe it or not, different linux users on the same OS can read each others’ home directory.
+By default, believe it or not, different linux users on the same OS can read each others' home directory.

 Modify the permissions on your home directory to make it completely private.
 Create a new Linux user called **foreign** and login into it.
 Check that **foreign** can't access your directory.